 Most consumers don’t want to create an account every time they order from a new website, so why not offer a guest checkout option?

-You can always email them afterwards to ask if they’d like to create an account.
+You can always email them afterward, and ask if they’d like to create an account.

 Charging for shipping could mean you’re losing some of your sales.
 As a solution, you could offer free shipping on all orders, have a minimum spend requirement, or simply give free shipping to shoppers for a limited period of time.

-Today, 24% of consumers abandon their cart because the website didn't offer their preferred payment choices.
+payment method isn’t available?
 All customers are different, which is why your website should offer as many payment options as possible.

 Having multiple payment options means you’re likely to convert more visitors into customers.
 Don’t risk losing visitors who’ve made it down the funnel!

-Here’s a great example of varied payment options: H&M offers its customers different types of payment methods, including ‘Pay Next Month’.
+Here’s a great example of varied payment options: H&M offers its customers different types of payment methods, including Klarna.

-These 8 tips should help you master conversion rate optimisation, just in time for the holiday season.
+These 8 tips should help you master the art of conversion rate optimisation, just in time for the holiday season.

 We hope this article helped you figure out what CRO is, and how you can start optimising your website’s pages today.